 We visited the quiet streets of Glengarry and saw the ground where the first charity matches held in support of the Poor Children’s Dinner Table were held – and where Celtic won its first silverware.
 We saw the school which Brother Walfrid was the first headmaster of, the site of the first kitchen for the Poor Children Dinners Tables, the place where the meeting at which Celtic FC was established took place, where Celtic’s founding fathers lived, the original Celtic Park (scene of Neilly McCallum’s famous goal against Rangers in our first ever game which we won 5-2) – and much, much more.

-The walking tours will start again next summer in the close season.
+The walking tours will start again next summer in the close season, pandemic restrictions permitting.
 They are free and limited to groups of 10 walkers at a time.
 The tours last, on average, between 3 and 4 hours.
 All are welcome.
 Please dress appropriately for the unpredictable Glasgow weather!

 Read this review of the Walfrid Walking Tour by Martin Donaldson on A Celtic State of Mind website here: CLICK HERE